SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

-Recently, the Enterprise Solid Server implementation by Inrupt provided another implementation of this concept by including an optional QPF-endpoint interface for the Solid pods hosted over their server implementation.
-[TODO::citation]().
+Recently, the Enterprise Solid Server implementation by Inrupt provided another implementation of this concept by including an optional QPF-endpoint interface for the Solid pods hosted over their server implementation. [](cite:cites solid_qpf).

 <!-- Still has problems -->
 However, even with this perspective on the Solid pod,